valohai/docs/source/tutorials/quick-start-cli.rst

 4. Create an execution
 ~~~~~~~~~~~~~~~~~~~~~~

-Next we'll create an ad-hoc execution which packages the project directory, send the package to a remote server
+Next we'll create an ad-hoc execution which packages the project directory,
-and executes defined command on that server.
+sends the package to the Valohai platform and executes the command on a GPU-enabled machine in the cloud.

 .. code-block:: bash